Quick answer

 The documentation required for setting up an LPA includes the LPA application form, which must be filled out accurately, and identification documents for both you and your chosen attorney(s).

-For a swift lasting power of attorney approval, it is essential to ensure that all documentation is complete and accurate.
+For a smooth lasting power of attorney approval, it is essential to ensure that all documentation is complete and accurate.
 Any mistakes or omissions can lead to delays, which can be stressful and potentially costly.

 By understanding the process and requirements for setting up an LPA, you can ensure that your wishes are respected and that the decisions made on your behalf are in line with your best interests.